-27. A staff member who is subject to United States taxes will receive a detailed statement of his or her United Nations taxable earnings for 2018 through his/her email address on record in the tax system.
-The statement will be issued by 31 January 2019.
+- 27. A staff member who is subject to United States taxes will receive a detailed statement of his or her United Nations taxable earnings for 2019 through his/her email address on record in the tax system.
+The statement will be issued by 31 January 2020. - 28.
+A staff member who is required to file a United States federal income tax return and who was payrolled at any time in 2019 by the Economic Commission for Africa

-A staff member who is required to file a United States federal income tax return 28. and who was payrolled at any time in 2018 by the Economic Commission for Africa, the Economic Commission for Latin America and the Caribbean, the Economic and Social Commission for Asia and the Pacific, the Economic and Social Commission for Western Asia, the United Nations Office at Nairobi, the United Nations Office at Geneva, the United Nations Office at Vienna, the Office of the United Nations High Commissioner for Refugees, the United Nations Relief and Works Agency for Palestine Refugees in the Near East, UNDP, the United Nations Children's Fund (UNICEF), WHO, the Pan American Health Organization, the Organization for the Prohibition of Chemical Weapons or the International Tribunals and International Court of Justice in The Hague will also receive a statement of his/her United Nations taxable earnings directly from the Income Tax Unit through his/her email address and may obtain a copy from the finance office at that location.
-Staff members who were on the payrolls of more than one office during 2018 should receive a separate statement of taxable earnings from each office.
-Their total United Nations taxable income is the sum total from all such statements.

-29. Staff members should note that at the bottom of the statement of taxable earnings there is a paragraph explaining that, since remuneration from an international organization is not subject to withholding, the United Nations is exempt from issuing a wage and tax statement (IRS form W-2) per se.
+- (ECA), the Economic Commission for Latin America and the Caribbean (ECLAC), the Economic and Social Commission for Asia and the Pacific (ESCAP), the Economic and Social Commission for Western Asia (ESCWA), the United Nations Office at Nairobi (UNON), the United Nations Office at Geneva (UNOG), the United Nations Office at Vienna (UNOV), the Office of the United Nations High Commissioner for Refugees (UNHCR), the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), the United Nations Development Programme (UNDP), the United Nations Children's Fund (UNICEF), the World Health Organization (WHO), the Pan American Health Organization (PAHO), the Organisation for the Prohibition of Chemical Weapons (OPCW) or the International Tribunals and International Court of Justice in The Hague (ICJ) will also receive a statement of his/her United Nations taxable earnings directly from the Income Tax Unit through his/her email address and may obtain a copy from the finance office at that location.
+Staff members who were on the payrolls of more than one office during 2019 should receive a separate statement of taxable earnings from each office.
+Their total United Nations taxable income is the sum total from all such statements. - 29.
+Staff members should note that at the bottom of the statement of taxable earnings there is a paragraph explaining that, since remuneration from an international organization is not subject to withholding, the United Nations is exempt from issuing a wage and tax statement (IRS form W-2) per se.
 While it is not a requirement of the IRS or state/local tax authorities, staff members may wish to attach a copy of the United Nations statement of taxable earnings to the income tax returns that they file with the appropriate tax authorities.
-A copy of the statement(s) of taxable earnings must be attached to the copy of the returns included with the request for reimbursement of taxes.

-30. The following types of payments made by the United Nations to staff members during the calendar year 2018 are included in the statement of taxable earnings for 2018:

-- (a) Gross salary (before the deduction of staff assessment);

-- (b) Overtime, compensatory time and night differential;

-- (c) Post adjustment;

-- (d) Dependency allowance;

-- (e) Language allowance;

-(f) Mobility and hardship allowance (including hazard pay and/or non-family hardship element and/or danger pay, where applicable);

-- (g) Representation allowance;

-- (h) Education grant;

-- (i) Assignment grant;

-- (j) Travel on appointment and/or separation;

-- (k) Removal of personal household effects and goods;

-- (l) Home leave travel;

-- (m) Rental subsidy;

-- (n) Termination indemnity and compensation in lieu of notice;

-- (o) Commutation of accrued annual leave paid at separation;

-- (p) Family visit travel;
+A copy of the statement(s) of taxable earnings must be attached to the copy of the returns included with the request for reimbursement of taxes. - 30.
+The following types of payments made by the United Nations to staff members during the calendar year 2019 are included in the statement of taxable earnings for 2019: - (a) Gross salary (before the deduction of staff assessment); - (b) Overtime, compensatory time and night differential; - (c) Post adjustment; - (d) Dependency allowance; - (e) Language allowance; - (f) Mobility and hardship allowance (including hazard pay and/or non-family hardship element and/or danger pay, where applicable); - (g) Representation allowance; - (h) Education grant; - (i) Assignment grant; - (i) Travel on appointment and/or separation; - (k) Removal of personal household effects and goods; - (l) Home leave travel; - (m) Rental subsidy; - (n) Termination indemnity and compensation in lieu of notice; - (o) Commutation of accrued annual leave paid at separation; - (p) Family visit travel;

 - (q) Repatriation grant;

 - (r) Death benefits;

 - (s) Education grant travel;

 - (t) Travel time;

 - (u) Recruitment allowance;

 - (v) Relocation grant;

-- (w) Personal Transitional Allowance.
+- (w) Personal transitional allowance.